NBISweden/workshop-reproducible-research/docs/docker.md

 "IMAGE ID".
 The syntax for `docker run` is `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]`.
 Let's run the command `uname -a` to get some info about the operating system.
-First run on your own system (skip this if you're using Windows, or use `ver` which is the Windows equivalent).
+First run on your own system (skip this if you're using Windows via the Windows 10 PowerShell, or use `systeminfo` which is the Windows equivalent).

 ```no-highlight
 $ uname -a